 - Start by removing all of the old grass and weeds from your worn out lawn.
 I find that starting from a corner and working backwards is the easiest way at doing this.
 If the ground is too dry to work with, try to dampen it by giving it a good water.

-- The old soil then needs to be turned over, which again can be done by spade unless a cultivator is being used.
+- The old soil then needs to be turned over, which again can be done by spade but the use of a rotivator or tiller would be much better.
 To be honest, this is usually done when there will be no purchase of top soil.
 I prefer to purchase new top soil (can be purchased in ton bags) as this is easier to work with when raking.

 - Remove all waste that you have created including old grass, dirt and anything else.
 If you are doing the work yourself then you can take the waste to your local dump free of charge if using a car as it has came from your own house.
 The last thing you will want to do is remove the waste at a later date, walking back and forth across your newly laid turf.